-- Siberian tiger is considered as the biggest of all tigers and the world’s biggest big cat.
+- The Siberian tiger is considered the biggest of all tigers and the world’s biggest big cat.

 - The major differences of the Siberian tiger from other tiger subspecies are; its muscular and huge body, big skull, lighter and thicker coat, and the habitat it lives in.

-- The coat color of Siberian tigers do not blend in with its snowy surroundings.
+- The coat color of Siberian tigers does not blend in with their snowy surroundings.
 Perhaps, they do not need much camouflage as they are the apex predators (have no natural predators to hide from) and excellent hunters.

-- Tigers have 95.6% similar genome with the domestic cats (Felis silvestris catus), and both species separated about 10.8 million years ago.
+- Tigers have a 95.6% similar genome with domestic cats (Felis silvestris catus), and both species separated about 10.8 million years ago.

-- Like other tigers, the strip pattern of the Siberian tigers is not exactly the same, just like the humans fingerprints.
+- Like other tigers, the stripe pattern of the Siberian tigers is not the same, just like the human’s fingerprints.

 - Siberian tigers are excellent jumpers and can take a man sitting on a full-grown elephant in a single leap.